Powerlifting Equipment: A Beginner's Guide

 Some powerlifters choose to fill their gym bags with supportive gear like knee sleeves, wrist wraps, and lifting straps.
 While not necessary for beginners, these accessories can provide additional support and stability as you progress in your training.

 A) Setup: Begin by setting the barbell at chest height in the squat rack.
 Step under the bar and position it on your upper back, either in a high-bar or low-bar position, depending on your preference.
 Grip the bar with your hands slightly wider than shoulder-width apart.
 Stand up to unrack the bar and take a few steps back, positioning your feet shoulder-width apart with your toes pointing slightly outward.
-Maintain an upright posture throughout the movement to ensure proper form and maximize the activation of your leg muscles.
+Maintain an upright posture throughout the movement to ensure proper form and maximize the activation of your leg muscles and inner strength.
 Make sure to create a break in the hips and bend your knees as you drop into a squatting position, with the hip crease below the top of the knee.
 If getting low enough – so your thighs are at least parallel to the floor – is an issue, I advise doing pause squats alongside a regular mobility routine.
 Pausing at the bottom will gradually release tightness, build strength in the new found range, and give you better awareness of what the correct position is.

-b) Descent: Take a deep breath, brace your core, and initiate the squat by pushing your hips back and bending your knees.
+B) Descent: Take a deep breath, brace your core, and initiate the squat by pushing your hips back and bending your knees.
 Keep your chest up and your back straight as you descend.
 Aim to squat to a depth where your hips are below your knees (known as "breaking parallel").

-c) Ascent: Drive through your heels and push your hips forward to return to a standing position.
+C) Ascent: Drive through your heels and push your hips forward to return to a standing position.
 Exhale at the top of the movement, and make sure to fully extend your hips and knees.

 Bench Press Technique